Age-Related Cognitive Decline

 The following article is an abridged version of the Age-Related Cognitive Decline chapter that appears in Disease Prevention and Treatment, 5th ed., an integrative health textbook published by Life Extension®.

 All aging humans will develop some degree of decline in cognitive capacity as time progresses.
-Data indicate that deterioration of the biological framework that underlies our ability to think and reason begins as early as the mid-20s and includes a drop in regional brain volume1–5; loss of myelin integrity6,7; cortical thinning8,9; impaired serotonin, acetylcholine, and dopamine receptor binding and signaling10–13; accumulation of neurofibrillary tangles14; and altered concentrations of various brain metabolites.15
+Data indicates that deterioration of the biological framework that underlies our ability to think and reason begins as early as the mid-20s and includes a drop in regional brain volume1–5; loss of myelin integrity6,7; cortical thinning8,9; impaired serotonin, acetylcholine, and dopamine receptor binding and signaling10–13; accumulation of neurofibrillary tangles14; and altered concentrations of various brain metabolites.15

 Aging causes deterioration of neuronal and mitochondrial membranes, which leads to the loss of cellular integrity and impaired neuronal function.16–18 Steep age-related declines in neurotransmitter synthesis and signaling,19–21 coupled with reductions in synaptic density and plasticity (adaptability),22,23 and loss of as much as 50% of the length of myelinated axons,24 make the brain increasingly less efficient as we age.